d0ugal/dm/_posts/007 - Vagrant.markdown

  > If you have already been using vagrant, you will likely have the lucid box
  > already.
 The vagrant quick start tips download it and call it 'base' since
  > this is a common name I have changed it to something more explicit and
- > save.
+ > safe.
 However, to avoid re-downloading you may want to change lucid32 to
  > base in your config file.

 What does this do?
-It setups up a new Ubuntu Lucid machine and runs some chef recipies against it that I created.
-The base machine that its built on is downloaded from the url in the config and the chef cookbooks from the other url that points to my github repository.
+It setups up a new Ubuntu Lucid machine and runs some chef recipies against that are downloading from my chef github repository.
+The base machine that its built on is downloaded from the url in the config this is provided by the Vagrant team (I've not had a chance to make my own boxes yet).

-The Chef cookbook then installs some system wide pacahes, creates a virtual environment, installs postgres and creates a database.
-These are not deploy ready scripts but rather more hack scripts to quickly bootstrap a development env.
+The Chef cookbook then installs some system wide packages, creates a virtual environment, installs postgres and creates a database.
+These are not deploy ready scripts but rather more hacky scripts to quickly bootstrap a development env.

 After saving, you can now do `vagrant up` this will take a while as it needs to download the ubuntu box to create the VM from.
-The time delay is mostly due to downloading of the box and also various pacakes like postgres so be warned if you have a slow or limited connection, this is likely to sum up to around 800mb or so.
+The time delay is mostly due to downloading of the box and also various packages like postgres so be warned if you have a slow or limited connection, this is likely to sum up to around 800mb or so.